OpenMendel/TrajGWAS.jl/docs/src/index.md

 # TrajGWAS.jl

 TrajGWAS.jl is a Julia package for performing genome-wide association studies (GWAS) for continuous longitudinal phenotypes using a modified linear mixed effects model.
-It builds upon the [within-subject variance estimation by robust regression (WiSER) model estimation](https://github.com/OpenMendel/WiSER.jl) and can be used to identify variants associated with changes in the mean and within-subject variability of the longitduinal trait.
-The estimation procedure is robust to both distributional misspecifications of the random effects and the response.
-A saddlepoint approximation (SPA) option is implemented in order to provide improved power and decreased type I error for rare variants.
+It builds upon the [within-subject variance estimation by robust regression (WiSER) method](https://github.com/OpenMendel/WiSER.jl) and can be used to identify variants associated with changes in the mean and within-subject variability of the longitduinal trait.
+The estimation procedure is robust to distributional misspecifications of both the random effects and the response.
+A saddlepoint approximation (SPA) option is implemented to provide improved power and calibrated type I error for rare variants.

-TrajGWAS.jl currently supports [PLINK](https://zzz.bwh.harvard.edu/plink/), [VCF](https://en.wikipedia.org/wiki/Variant_Call_Format) (both dosage and genotype data) file formats, and [BGEN](https://www.well.ox.ac.uk/~gav/bgen_format/) file formats.
+TrajGWAS.jl currently supports [PLINK](https://zzz.bwh.harvard.edu/plink/), [VCF](https://en.wikipedia.org/wiki/Variant_Call_Format) (both dosage and genotype data), and [BGEN](https://www.well.ox.ac.uk/~gav/bgen_format/) file formats.
 We plan to add [PGEN](https://www.cog-genomics.org/plink/2.0/formats#pgen) support in the future.

 ## Installation